Nishant7007/Commodity_Analysis/README.md

 'Onion', 'Potato', 'Tomato', 'Rice', 'Mustard Oil', 'Moong Dal', 'Masur Dal'

 #### DataSources
-We use 3 Government websites for crawling the wholesale and retail data:
+We use 3 Government websites for crawling the wholesale and retail dataaaa:

 [Agmarknet](agmarknet.gov.in/)